serbulent/TrainableRepresentationAnalysis/README.md

 # Definition of output files (results)

+  - The files described below are generated as the result/output of a PROBE run.
+They are located under the "results" folder.
+This folder currently contains the output files of an example PROBE benchmark run on the vectors of the "AAC" protein representation method.

   - **Default output (these files are produced in the default run mode)**:

     - Semantic similarity prediction: